Downside Boarding School Catering: Local Fresh and Homemade

 Following, it is unsurprising that Downside School was ‘Best for Wellbeing’ in The Week, Independent Schools Guide 2015.

 To view Downside School’s lunch menus, click the links below.
-Our lunch menu works on a tri-weekly rotation.
+Our lunch menu works on a four-weekly rotation.

 Come and Taste our Remarkable Boarding School Catering for Yourself